mystist/bootstrap-waterfall/CONTRIBUTING.md

 # Contributing to Bootstrap-waterfall
-The codes here is very simple, enjoy your contributing, happy coding!
+Bootstrap-waterfall is fairly simple, enjoy your contributing, happy coding!

 ## Keep it simple
-**Simple** is the only one thing to keep in mind.
+**Simple** is the only thing to keep in mind.

 ## Git Commit Messages
 * Commit message will be used as release notes directly.